 speaker

 Director of Investor Relations

 Thank you, Gigi.
 Good morning, everyone, and welcome to FET's first quarter 2025 earnings conference call.
 With me today are Neil Lux, our President and Chief Executive Officer, and Lyle Williams, our Chief Financial Officer.
 Yesterday, we issued our earnings release, and it is available on our website.
 Please note that we are relying on the safe harbor protections afforded by federal law.
 Listeners are cautioned that our remarks today may contain information other than historical information.
-These remarks should be considered in the context of all factors that affect our business, including those disclosed in FET's Form 10-K and other SEC filings.
+These remarks should be considered in the context of all factors that affect our business including those disclosed in FET's Form 10-K and other SEC filings.
 Finally, management statements may include non-GAAP financial measures.
 For a reconciliation of these measures, you may refer to our earnings release.
 During today's call, all statements related to EBITDA refer to adjusted EBITDA.
 And unless otherwise noted, all comparisons are first quarter 2025 to fourth quarter 2024.
-I will now turn the call over to Neil.
+I will now turn the call over to Neal.

+speaker